Haley Pham

-Haley Pham (/'hɛɪ.liːfæm/ HAY-lee-4= FAM) is an American YouTuber, social media influencer, and author.
+Haley Pham (born December 5, 2000) is an American YouTuber, social media personality, and author.

-Early life and education
+Early life

-Haley Pham was born to an American father and a Vietnamese mother in Austin, Texas.
+Haley Pham was born to a Vietnamese mother and a White American father in Austin, Texas.

 Career

 Pham first began her YouTube career in 2012, uploading videos focused on makeup and dance, before shifting to lifestyle vlogs about her life as a teenager.
-Starting in 2022, Pham significantly shifted to producing content on books.
+Starting in 2022, Pham significantly shifted to making content on books.

 Writing career

-In 2025, Pham announced her debut novel Just Friends, to be published by Atria Books on March 3, 2026.
+In 2025, Pham announced her debut romance novel Just Friends.
+It was published by Atria Books on March 3, 2026.

 Personal life

-Pham is a Christian.
+Pham is Christian.
 In 2020, she married fellow YouTuber Ryan Trahan.
-She is often featured or seen in Trahan's videos, including Trahan's viral 50 States in 50 Days challenge.
-The couple currently reside in Austin, Texas.
+She is often featured or seen in Trahan's videos, including Trahan's viral "50 States in 50 Days" challenge.